-Lula is co-Programme Leader for MSc Criminology, Risk and Safeguarding (with Kate Mukungu), on which she convenes and teaches on Advanced Research Methods and Digital Victimisation.
-She also teaches across undergraduate modules.
-Lula joined the University of Cumbria in September 2016, teaching on social science and criminology modules.
-She has developed the module on Crime Stories, which blends fascination with stories of crime with qualitative methods, and has taught modules on Interpersonal Violence, Applied Research Methods, Sociology and Contemporary Social Issues, Identities, and taught and co-taught Criminological Foundations, Explainig Crime, Victims of Crime, and on Criminology's employability module Working with People/Becoming a Criminologist.
+Lula joined the University of Cumbria in September 2016, teaching social science and criminology.
+Leading on Criminology's research track, she has developed the module on Crime Stories, which blends fascination with stories of crime with qualitative methods, and Real World Research which sees students take on a real world problem.
+Lula has taught modules on Interpersonal Violence, Applied Research Methods, Sociology and Contemporary Social Issues, Identities, Criminological Foundations, Explainig Crime, Victims of Crime and Victimology, and on Criminology's employability modules, Research and Practice, Working with People, and Becoming a Criminologist.
 In Policing she lectures on Applied Social Science and on Criminological Concepts.
 Her other teaching experiences encompass Women and Gender Studies, Sociology, and lecturing on Gender and Violence at MA and UG level.

 Lula’s academic background is interdisciplinary and she completed her PhD in Sociology at Lancaster University writing about women’s activism.
 Her research has a special interest in the progressive merging of online and offline activities into the 'digital mundane'.
 This continues the focus of her MA (Lancaster) and BA (Univeristy of the West of England) work, which concerned the changes to social practices and beliefs as a result of online connectivity.

-Prior to her PhD, Lula worked on the EY (Ernst & Young) Better Government Programme, cooperating with the LSE Central European Observatory on the production of reports in the fields of public policy, governance, public finance, healthcare and healthcare reform, infrastructure and resources, and education in Poland.
+Prior to her PhD, Lula worked on the EY Better Government Programme, cooperating with the LSE Central European Observatory on the production of reports in the fields of public policy, governance, public finance, healthcare and healthcare reform, infrastructure and resources, and education in Poland.
 She has also worked for and cooperated with third sector organisations in Poland and in the UK, and volunteered for Women's Aid.
 Lula was also a researcher in the Migration of Thought strand of the ANOVASOFIE project funded by the European Commission (2004-2006) and worked for the Foundation for the Prevention of Terrorism and Biological Threats (BIOPREV).